nickeblewis/kaldi-hugo-cms-template/site/content/docs/user-profiles/index.md

 Dan, I shall demonstrate how this works to you but here are some quick notes to start the conversation, please use the Disqus bit at the bottom to ask questions about this.

+### Netlify CMS

+Before reading any further, may I point you in the direction of some great resources for this CMS system:

+* Link 1
+* Link 2

+In a nutshell I can add you as a "collaborator" within GitHub, which in turn becomes our back-end of sorts.
+This will send you an email.
+If you were completely new to Github it would get you to register.

+You then go to http://www.headforcode.com/admin and you will see in the middle of the screen a button, click on that button and login to use the CMS back-end.
+You probably won't need to sign in next time, it will remember who you are.

 ## New User Profile feature for Farnborough Guide